Andy Ritchie (English footballer): Managerial career

 Following the sacking of Graeme Sharp, he returned to Oldham in March 1997 initially as Neil Warnock's assistant, but Warnock left to manage Bury at the end of the following season and Ritchie was appointed manager.
 His first season the team struggled with a small budget he had to rely mostly on youth players and the club survived relegation to the first team and the prospect of being the first Founder Members of the Premier League to be relegated to the bottom Division.
 The following season despite a bad start he managed to turn the fortunes around with some impressive displays, most notably the endings of top of the table Wigan's unbeaten record.
 The 2000–01 season was similar to the previous season with the club recovering from a poor start but the signing of David Eyres and Tony Carss helped steer the club to midtable safety.
 In the summer of 2001 the club was taken over by businessman Chris Moore, initially the club started the 2001–02 season well but following a poor run of results he was dismissed in November.

 After a successful spell back at Elland Road in charge of Youth Development, Ritchie left to become Paul Hart's assistant at Barnsley.
 After Hart was sacked in March 2005, Ritchie's successful spell as caretaker manager led to him being confirmed as full-time manager in May 2005.
 In the 2005–06 season, he led the club to the League One playoff final against Swansea City.
 The match was played on 27 May 2006 at the Millennium Stadium in Cardiff.
 Barnsley's victory on penalties (following a 2–2 draw) secured promotion to the Football League Championship.

 Ritchie was approached by Sheffield Wednesday about their vacant manager's position, following the sacking of Paul Sturrock in October 2006.
 However, the request was turned down by Barnsley.
 Ritchie was sacked by Barnsley on 21 November 2006, with the team in the relegation zone of the League Championship.

 Ritchie was appointed Huddersfield Town manager on 11 April 2007.
 He left the club by mutual consent on 1 April 2008 after an indifferent season, ironically following an embarrassing 4–1 defeat at the hands of his former club Oldham Athletic on 29 March.
 He managed the team for 51 games, winning 22, losing 24 and drawing 5.
-The highlight was undoubtedly the FA Cup run which saw Town win against Birmingham City and before bowing out to Premier League outfit Chelsea in the 5th Round, the first time the club had been that far for 10 years.
+The highlight was undoubtedly the FA Cup run which saw Town win against Birmingham City and, ironically again, at Oldham Athletic before bowing out to Premier League outfit Chelsea in the 5th Round, the first time the club had been that far for 10 years.

-He is currently doing punditry for BBC Radio Leeds and MUTV (Manchester United TV), and was in the frame for the vacant manager's job at Football League Two side Grimsby Town, following the sacking of Alan Buckley.
+He is doing punditry for BBC Radio Leeds and MUTV (Manchester United TV), and was in the frame for the vacant manager's job at Football League Two side Grimsby Town, following the sacking of Alan Buckley.
 However Ritchie was overlooked for the job which in turn went to Mike Newell.